 We are an organic sheep farm in Viljandimaa with about 300 sheep (in the summer about 700 sheep).
 We keep sheep for the wool, from which handicraft is produced, such as gloves, socks, hats and much more and also for the meat, either for ourselves or for selling.
 The farm also produces a lot of vegetables and fruits for our own usage.
-We have 2 dogs, 3 cats, some chicken and 3 adults - Mirja (mom), Madis (son) and Karen.
-In the summer period there might be some more family members around - Eve (daughter), Anu (daughter) and Margus (son) with his family.
+We have 2 dogs, 3 cats, some chicken and 3 adults - Mirja (grandmother), Madis (husband), Karen (wife), 1 year old boy Aron and baby girl Silvia.
+In the summer period there might be some more family members around: Madis his sisters and brother with their families.

 As sightseeing it is possible to go hiking in the nearby forest to see a reconstructed bunker where a few people used to hide out at the time of Soviet Union.
 Also recommendable is to visit the town Viljandi (about 20 km from the farm), it has a nice old town with ruins from a fortress, sometimes there are interesting concerts and in the end of July we have a big folk festival.

 We are quite used to hosting people and we all like to have some extra people around :)

 :UPDATE: unfortunately the bunker has collapsed and will hopefully be reconstructed in the summer of 2017 (the hikes in the area are still lovely to check out though).

 Cooking / shopping